vectorgrp/XCPlite/README.md

 The required C and and C++ language standards are C11 and C++20.

 Most of the examples require CANape 23 or later, because they use A2L TYPEDEFs and relative memory addressing.

-If these requirements can not be fulfilled, just stay with the prior stable version tagged V6.4.

 ### Documentation